 In their own words: “We created the Kids’ Run for Nature because we care about the earth and want to get kids and their families involved in our great natural community.
 We want to support our environment and all the amazing species it holds while getting our bodies healthy and active!"

-Since then, thousands of runners and their families across Canada have laced up and raised nearly $100,000 for WWF-Canada’s conservation efforts.
+Since then, thousands of runners and their families across Canada have laced up and raised nearly $200,000 in support of WWF-Canada’s conservation efforts.

 WWF-Canada creates solutions to the environmental challenges that matter most for Canadians.
 We work in places that are unique and ecologically important – from B.C.’s north coast and Lancaster Sound to the St. Lawrence River and Newfoundland’s Grand Banks – to help create a world where nature, wildlife and people thrive together.
 Learn more at wwf.ca